cksource/ckeditor4-plugin-a11ychecker/README.md

 # Overview

-This repository contains the development version of the Accessibility Checker Plugin for CKEditor.
+This repository contains the development version of the [Accessibility Checker plugin](https://ckeditor.com/ckeditor-4/accessibility-checker/) for CKEditor.

 ## Requirements